brorb/710-wiki/Content/Concepts/TTH.md

 > }
 > ```

-TTH have numerous bases from which their operations are performed, as confirmed by [[LEAKED_1.mp4]].
+TTH have numerous bases from which their operations are performed, as confirmed in [[LEAKED_1.mp4]].